 Are you a HIPAA covered entity or one of the hundreds of thousands of HIPAA business associates?
-Either way, now's the time to start re-evaluating HIPAA, that old federal regulation affecting the
+Either way, now's the time to start re-evaluating HIPAA, that old federal regulation affecting the healthcare industry that helped put compliance on the map back in 2003 -- the regulation that seemingly everyone has ignored.

 With the recent HITECH Act (Health Information Technology for Economic and Clinical Health Act), HIPAA finally has some teeth.
 The HITECH Act was part of President Obama’s 2009 government expansion bill.
 It contains provisions to extend HIPAA security and privacy compliance to business associates, adds breach notification requirements, new rules for using encryption for protecting health information and periodic audits of covered entities and business associates to ensure compliance.